Deep reinforcement learning for preparation of thermal and prethermal quantum states: Reinforcement learning for quantum state preparation

 \subsection{Local state preparation}

-Now we are ready to describe the preparation protocol for thermal and prethermal pure quantum states that solely relies on local observables, instead of querying for costly global features such as the fidelity.
-In the following, as opposed to the {\it global} state preparation, we refer to the following scheme as {\it local} state preparation.
+We are now ready to describe the preparation protocol for thermal and prethermal pure quantum states that relies solely on local observables, instead of querying for costly global features such as the fidelity.
+Below, as opposed to {\it global} state preparation, we refer to the following scheme as {\it local} state preparation.

-The central idea of the local state preparation is to leverage the typicality of pure quantum states~\cite{goldstein_canonical_2006,popescu_entanglement_2006,sugiura_canonical_2013,sugiura_thermal_2012}.
-The typicality refers to the fact that the overwhelming majority of pure quantum states with the same local conserved quantities are indistinguishable by local observables.
+The central idea of local state preparation is to leverage the typicality of pure quantum states~\cite{goldstein_canonical_2006,popescu_entanglement_2006,sugiura_canonical_2013,sugiura_thermal_2012}.
+Typicality refers to the fact that the overwhelming majority of pure quantum states with the same local conserved quantities are indistinguishable means of local observables.
 Such states are also deemed to be {\it macroscopically indistinguishable}.
-It is natural to expect that, by utilizing the typicality, we can prepare a state that encodes the macroscopic property of the equilibrium states by solely controlling local observables.
-Specifically, we perform local preparation by making the expectation values of local observables close to the equilibrium state, and then letting the system relax to equilibrium through a unitary evolution without any control.
+It is natural to expect that, by utilizing the typicality, we can prepare a state that encodes the macroscopic properties of the equilibrium states solely by controlling the local observables.
+Specifically, we perform local preparation by making the expectation values of the local observables close to the equilibrium state and then letting the system relax to equilibrium through a unitary evolution, without any control.

-We may take various forms of reward to learn the local observables of the target ensemble.
-In this work, we formulate the reward function as the inverse of the deviations of the expectation values of local observables from that of the target states:
+We may utilize various forms of reward to learn the local observables of the target ensemble.
+In this work, we formulate the reward function as the inverse of the deviations of the expectation values of the local observables from that of the target states:

-where $M_{t}=( \braket{O_{1}}_{t},\braket{O_{2}}_{t},\ldots )$ and $M_{\mathrm{target}}=( \braket{O_{1}}_{\mathrm{target}},\braket{O_{2}}_{\mathrm{target}},\ldots )$ are vectors consisting of expectation values $\braket{O}_{t({\rm target})} := {\rm Tr}[\rho_{t({\rm target})} O]$.
-The small constant $\varepsilon$ is also introduced to prevent divergence of the reward function.
+where \(M_{t}=( \braket{O_{1}}_{t},\braket{O_{2}}_{t},\ldots )\) and \(M_{\mathrm{target}}=( \braket{O_{1}}_{\mathrm{target}},\braket{O_{2}}_{\mathrm{target}},\ldots )\) are vectors consisting of expectation values \(\braket{O}_{t({\rm target})} := {\rm Tr}[\rho_{t({\rm target})} O]\).
+The small constant \(\varepsilon\) is also introduced to prevent divergence of the reward function.